National Conference Awards

 QUALIFYING CRITERIA

-The person(s) awarded must be able to deliver a plenary lecture about the initiative at the UKMedLab22 National Meeting.
+The person(s) awarded must be able to deliver a plenary lecture about the initiative at LabMedUK.
 In the case of a group submission, the awardees can nominate a lead presenter or present as a group.

 HOW TO SUBMIT

-Submission is by self-nomination and completion of the Impact Award submission form by an individual or group representative.
-You must provide details about the following sections in no more than 150 words each:
+Submission is by self-nomination and completion of the Impact Award online submission form by the corresponding presenter.
+The form requires the applicant to fill in the following sections, in no more than 1000 characters per section:

-The deadline for submitting applications to the Impact Award is 31 July 2022.
+The deadline for submitting applications to the Impact Award is 09:00 am, 28 February each year (GMT).

-This award is scored by the UKMedlab organising committee based on the ability to evidence the positive change that resulted from the implementation of the initiative.
+Anonymised applications are scored by the Executive committee based on the ability to evidence the positive change that resulted from the implementation of the initiative.

-Your submission should clearly demonstrate the problem you were facing (baseline), the steps you took to address it (implementation), and how those made a difference (impact).
+A successful submission will clearly demonstrate the problem you were facing (baseline), the steps you took to address it (implementation), and how those made a difference (impact).

-- What KPIs (if any) did you use to measure the level of success in your initiative?
+• What KPIs (if any) did you use to measure the level of success of your initiative?

-- What qualitative evidence can you provide that demonstrate the success of your initiative?
+• What qualitative evidence can you provide demonstrating the success of your initiative?

 PRIZE

-The awardee(s) will present their work at the UKMedLab22 National Meeting and will receive a suitable memento.
+The Awardee(s) will present their work at LabMedUK and will receive a suitable memento.

 FURTHER QUESTIONS